chaoss/grimoirelab-perceval/README.md

     mbox             Fetch messages from MBox files
-    mediawiki        Fetch pages and revisions from a MediaWiki site pipermail        Fetch messages from a Pipermail archiver stackexchange    Fetch questions from StackExchange sites
+    mediawiki        Fetch pages and revisions from a MediaWiki site pipermail        Fetch messages from a Pipermail archiver remo             Fetch events and people from a ReMo site stackexchange    Fetch questions from StackExchange sites
     supybot          Fetch messages from Supybot log files telegram         Fetch messages from the Telegram server